dotsquares395/ShareScreenGrypp/ShareScreenGrypp/README.md

       }
 ```

-**ShareScreenGrypp** Your view controller should implement the sessionDelegate methods to manage session events.
+**4. Handle Session Events** Your view controller should implement the sessionDelegate methods to manage session events.

 ```swift
 extension Your viewController : sessionConnectGryppDelegate {